-Join us in an ambitious project to return our Grade 2 listed assembly hall to its original vision - a world-class performance space for our students and the local community.
+Support our ambitious project and help return our Grade 2 listed assembly hall to its original vision - a world-class performance space for our students and the local community.

 Tell me more

-When the hall was designed in 1966, it was considered to be at the forefront of theatre design, and the opportunities it provided to students gave birth to the school’s reputation for creativity and the performing arts.
-However, as the years went by, the hall fell into a state of disrepair, not only limiting its use by the student body but also eroding a key piece of the school’s identity.
+When the hall was designed in 1966, it was at the forefront of theatre design.
+The exciting new opportunities it brought for our students soon led to the school becoming renowned for its creativity and performing arts.
+However, over the years, the hall has fallen into a state of disrepair – not only limiting its use by the student body, but also eroding a key piece of the school’s identity.

 It would be great to have a performing arts school after school and weekends, that puts on shows

 …art show hall and a place for bands and plays to take place